26 February 2018.

-You’ll quickly find, however, that there aren’t a great deal of things to do in Dushanbe and it’s hardly a place that many travellers will fall in love with, but like most who visit, you’ll likely end up spending far more time in the city than you planned.
+You’ll quickly find, however, that there aren’t a great deal of things to do in Dushanbe and it’s perhaps not a place that many travellers will fall in love with, but like most who visit, you’ll likely end up spending far more time in the city than you planned.

-Whether you’re coming off a road trip along the Pamir Highway, preparing to hike through the majestic Fann Mountains, waiting for a visa to be processed or simply taking some time to recoup after months on the road, the homely hostels you’ll find in Dushanbe make it a surprisingly difficult place to leave.
+Whether you’re coming off your Pamir Highway roadtrip, preparing to hike through the majestic Fann Mountains, waiting for your visa to be processed or simply taking some time to recoup after months on the road, the homely hostels you’ll find in Dushanbe make it a surprisingly difficult place to leave.

 If you’ve got some extra time to kill and are wondering what to do in Dushanbe, these activities should keep you busy for a day or two.